nolanmccleary/SLAM/README.md

 ## Part 1 - Extended Kalman Filter (EKF) SLAM

 Extended Kalman Filters use linear algebra in conjunction with probability theory in order to operate on robot state/map information in a way that drives the convergence behaviour outlined above.
-The main problem that EKF solves is the linearization of nonlinear behaviour functions.
-These behaviour functions are nonlinear because they depend on what the robot is will want to do at a given position.
-Linearizing these functions would be useful because then we could map position changes between two time periods with function output changes between those two time periods.
-Once again though, it's a pain in the ass to do this because the robot will try to do different things at different places.
-We do know what these functions are, however.
-This means that we can relate input uncertainty to output uncertainty.
-This is best described with the following example:

 ### 1.1 Caffeinated Dorito